First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Summary

 \section{Summary}

 The neutron spin-transfer coefficient $C_{x'}^n$ in deuteron photodisintegration has been measured for $E_\gamma=370-700$~MeV and photon-deuteron centre-of-mass breakup angles for the proton of $40-120^{\circ}$, providing the first measurement of this fundamental observable.
-The data are at variance with all existing theoretical models based on purely nucleon resonance contributions.
-A narrow {\it s-}shape structure centred around $E_{\gamma}\sim570$~MeV is observed and is complementary to the ``anomalous" structure observed previously for the recoil proton and neutron polarisations $P_y^{p,n}$~\cite{TOK1,MBPy}.
-In a simple ansatz, the photon energy and angular dependencies of this ``anomaly" are consistent with a contribution from the $J^{p}=3^{+}$ $d^*(2380)$ hexaquark.
-The photon energy dependent correlation between the new $C_{x'}^n$ data and previous $P_y^N$ measurements suggests a looping behaviour consistent with the expected role of a $d^*$ resonance.
+At forward breakup angles a rapid and continuous variation is observed across the $d^{*}$ region.
+Comparison with a theoretical model based on a diagrammatic approach, fitted to all available deuterium photodisintegration data, and including all relevant (known) nucleon resonances did not reproduce the data in this region.
+The new data will provide a key challenge to future more detailed theoretical treatments of deuterium photodisintegration which include the $d^*(2380)$ as an explicit degree of freedom

-The new $C_{x'}^n$ data will be combined with future measurements of polarisation observables in deuteron photodisintegration with a polarised photon beam and transversely polarised deuteron target at MAMI, progressing towards a first well-constrained partial wave analysis of the fundamental deuteron photodisintegration reaction.
+This new $C_{x'}^n$ data will be combined with future measurements of polarisation observables in deuteron photodisintegration from polarised photon beams and a transversely polarised deuteron target at MAMI, progressing towards a first well-constrained partial wave analysis of the fundamental deuteron photodisintegration reaction and providing a benchmark dataset to challenge theoretical models.